501c4: Everything You Need to Know

 501c4 Donations & Disclosure Requirements

-When a person or entity makes a donation to a 501c4, the amount isn’t eligible for a tax-deduction.
+When a person or entity donates to a 501c4, the amount isn’t eligible for a tax-deduction.
 These types of organizations aren’t required to release complete donor information to the public like name and address, but they do have to release specific requirements.

 There are two forms that the IRS requires from 501c4: Form 990 and Form 1024.
 While Form 1024 is the application for tax exemption, Form 990 is concerned with the amount of money made by the organization over the past year, but names and addresses of individual donor are only required with donations over $5,000 on the Schedule B portion of the form.
 Even then, the IRS doesn’t release this to the public with the exceptions of 527 groups or private foundations that made donations.